FlorianBx/vite-pres/slides.md

 <IframeSlide url="https://viteplus.dev/#feature-dev-build" />

 <!--
-**SPEAKER NOTES - Slide 6 (60s)**
+**SPEAKER NOTES - Slide 6 (45s)**

-Here's the official VitePlus documentation which explains the concept very well.
+  Here's the VitePlus documentation.

-[Browse the page to show key points]
+  [Browse the page briefly]

-As you can see, VitePlus unifies all the tools:
+  So what does it unify?
-- Build with Vite/Rolldown
+  Build with Rolldown.
-- Linting with OxLint
-- Formatting with OxFmt
-- Testing with Vitest
+  Testing with Vitest.
+  Linting with OxLint.
+  Formatting with OxFmt.
+This one's still in development and should be available soon.
+  And monorepo task running with intelligent caching.
+No config needed, it just works.

-All of this in a single tool, a single configuration, and 10 to 100 times better performance.
+  One tool, one config.
+10 to 100 times faster.

-This is truly the future of JavaScript development.
+  It's free for open source and individuals.
+But for companies, well, you guessed it: not free.
+Evan hasn't shared pricing details yet though.
 -->

 ---